| This

 Because time is of the essence, you need to first delegate and assign

-to different adult family members specific tasks so they can all be accomplished
+to different adult family members specific tasks so they can all be

-are Shelter, Water, and Food/Supplies.
-While some are working on the water
+family survival are Shelter, Water, and Food/Supplies.
+While some are

-storage and shelter at home, others need to be acquiring, as much
+working on the water storage and shelter at home, others need to be

 as possible, the food and supplies.